 CREATE TABLE problem_table(id int, leaky_data text);

-And now we want to just replace all values in leaky_data column with empty strings.
-So we need to write something like that:
+And now we want to replace all values in leaky_data column with empty strings.
+So, we need to write something like this:

 BEGIN; ALTER TABLE problem_table RENAME TO problem_table_real; CREATE VIEW problem_table AS SELECT id, ''::text AS leaky_data FROM problem_table_real; CREATE RULE problem_table_ins AS ON INSERT TO problem_table DO INSTEAD INSERT INTO problem_table_real VALUES ( NEW.id, NEW.leaky_data ); CREATE RULE problem_table_upd AS ON UPDATE TO problem_table DO INSTEAD UPDATE problem_table_real SET id = NEW.id, leaky_data = NEW.leaky_data WHERE id = NEW.id; COMMIT;